A history of ideas on the origins of Chalk Downland landscape.

 “the bulk of the Coombe Rock there came down the seaward slope of Red Hill in a pasty condition….”

-Here he was describing a type of mass movement which occurs in fine-grained soils with a sufficiently high water content to make it behave as a viscous fluid (gelifluction and solifluction).
+Here he was describing a type of mass movement which occurs in a fine-grained soil with a sufficiently high water content to make it behave as a viscous fluid (solifluction or soil flow).
 Wet frost-shattered chalk would take on these characteristics.
 He was also making the point, which Reid had not, that this process would affect the sides and head-slopes equally.
-So, this supplied the missing explanation of the origin of the steep head-slopes which Reid had recognised but had not otherwise explained.
+So, this supplied the missing explanation of the origin of the steep head-slopes which Reid had recognised but had not fully explained.

 The mid-century interest in melt water floods.